SqrtPapere/SentimentAnalysis_CNN/README.md

 When we inspect these visualizations it becomes apparent that the vectors capture some general, and in fact quite useful, semantic information about words and their relationships to one another.

+#### Visualization of GloVe

+Using PCA to reduce 300D word embeddings to 50D and then t-sne to 3D:
 ![](https://github.com/SqrtPapere/SentimentAnalysis_CNN/blob/master/Images/tsne.png)

 ## Implementation